 I lived!
 I laughed!
 I traveled!
 And honestly, I received more of an education after college.
 The life I lived and the people I loved gave me the strength to pick up the pen again.
 To grab the dream I'd put on hold.

-I wrote and self-published the fantasy thriller First Born.
+I wrote and self-published the paranormal thriller First Born.
 It did well, and received several 5 and 4-star reviews, as well as, many awards.
 So I continued Audrey and Tarian's journey with First Awakened.
 But I had much to learn.
 And wanted to keep learning, growing, writing.
 With the help of friends, family, colleagues, agents, editors, etc. I did improve and gain knowledge.
-As I wrote book 3 of my fantasy trilogy, a new story arose.
-It wasn't urban fantasy or speculative fiction at all.
-Dog Girl (working title) began on a plane to Puerto Rico with my daughter.
-We flew there for an international tennis tournament.
-Dog Girl the manuscript found a home at the Belcastro Agency.
-And now, I'm proud to announce, the book will be published Fall 2020.
-Check back soon for more information.
+Book 3 took its sweet time unraveling in my head but finally it's complete.

 Florida is my home state for now.
 It's the best state for tennis.
 All three of my children love the sport, and my husband and I love to watch them play.
 My kids are my greatest achievement.
 Each one a unique, intelligent, beautiful person inside and out.
 My own childhood was spent in many states and overseas as I'm the daughter of an Air Force retired Lieutenant Colonel.
 I owe my sanity to Mom and Dad.
 As they say, it takes a village.
 It certainly does!